focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Make sure all lines are visible when dragging slider
 + Investigate why CHANGELOG.txt is slowing everything down (probably drawing too much?)
     + Make the remove_crlf function fast
     + Profile the scrolling